zowe/zowe-install-packaging/containers/kubernetes/README.md

 ### Create Service and Ingress

-Double check these values of `samples/gateway-service-ingress.yaml` file:
+Double check these values of `samples/gateway-service-ingress.yaml` and `samples/discovery-service-ingress.yaml` file:

 - `spec.type` of `Service` which default value is `LoadBalancer`.
 - `spec.rules[0].http.host` of `Ingress` which is commented out by default.